giovannilow/SudokuSolver/README.md

 # Sudoku solver

-Sudoku solver use a DFS backing algorithm in Java to solve a 9x9 sudoku board.
+Sudoku solver uses a DFS backing algorithm in Java to solve a 9x9 sudoku board.
 A project to learn about Depth-First Search.

 ## Installation